• Skip to primary navigation

 How to Make Pumpkin Curry

-Prepare all of the ingredients first so they are ready to go before cooking.
-Heat a large pot or skillet over medium-high heat.
+1. Prep all ingredients before cooking.
+Heat a large pot or skillet over medium-high.

 bowl of pumpkin curry with rice